 You don't have to accept depression as a normal part of aging.
 It is a treatable illness.
 You can start today.

 Talk about your feelings with your loved ones and your doctor.

-CCSMH Canadian Coalition for Seniors' Mental Health Connecting People, Ideas and Resources ccsmh.ca
+Connecting People, Ideas and Resources

 For more information visit the Canadian Coalition for Seniors' Mental Health (CCSMH) website: